Rubberazer/iec61850_SCL_toolkit/README.md

 It is going to produce two files:

-- variables_extract.csv -> all the DOs in the IEDs
+- variables_extract_DO.csv -> all the DOs in the IEDs

 - variables_report.csv  -> only the DOs linked to the reports set up in the IEDs